Showing posts with label Work & Events. Show all posts

 I learned to love the dreams God dreamed for me

-I can't say much yet but all I can share today is that TODAY IS A REALLY GOOD DAY!
-And I need to blog about it so that I have a record of this AMAZING day!
-The morning started with good news for me, a great update about our boys in the afternoon, and then by evening, my husband got fantastic news, too.
+I can't say much yet, but all I can share today is that TODAY IS A REALLY GOOD DAY!
+And I need to blog about it so that I have a record of this amazing day!
+The morning started with good news for me, followed by a great update about our boys in the afternoon.
+Then, by evening, my husband got fantastic news, too.
 It comes in threes!
 I bless this day!

 And I bless my God who finally opened the floodgates of His blessings!
 Not that He was being madamot.
-He was just preparing me and Vince for this day, waiting for us to be ready, to appreciate this instead of feeling entitled to it.
+He was just preparing Vince and me for this day, waiting for us to be ready, and to appreciate this huge blessing instead of feeling entitled to it.

 I know I'm not making any sense.
 So I'll just tell another story of another dream.

-Once upon a time, all I ever wanted to be was a writer and then a magazine editor because writers aren't glamorous but a magazine job was.
-I didn't want to be married.
-I didn't want to have kids.
-A husband and children will just prevent me from fulfilling my dreams.
+Once upon a time, all I ever wanted to be was a writer and then a magazine editor because writers aren't glamorous, but a magazine job is.
+I didn't want to be married or have kids.
+A husband and children would just prevent me from fulfilling my dreams.
 So I went ahead and made my dreams come true, and when they did, I said, "But of course!
 I worked hard!
 I deserve this!"

 And then one day the dream ended.
 And I didn't know what to do.
 I did get married and have babies, though.
 And to my endless gratitude and relief, they are a joy!